cis547/cis547.github.io/labs/lab3.md

 + Cycle through all values for each byte.
 + Remove a random byte.
 + Insert a random byte.

+We also give placeholders for two dictionary-driven mutations, `mutationDictDeterministic` and `mutationDictRandom`, especially the latter.

 Feel free to play around with additional mutations, and see if you can speed up the search for bugs on the binaries.